Human Factors Laboratory Overview

-The field of human factors applies what we know about the capabilities and perceptual limitations of people to better design the environments in which they function.
-It is an interdisciplinary area of research that focuses on a number of real-world applications, including product design, workplace safety, ergonomics, human-machine interfaces, and transportation.
-The goal is to maximize performance and safety by creating products, equipment, machines, and environments that complement human capabilities.
+Human factors is an interdisciplinary area of research that applies what we know about people’s capabilities to better design environments in which people function.
+Human factors research focuses on real-world applications, such as product design, workplace safety, ergonomics, human-machine interfaces, and transportation.
+The goal of human factors research is to maximize performance and safety by creating products, equipment, machines, and environments that complement human capabilities.

 Human Factors and Transportation Safety

-The Human Factors Team supports the Traffic Control Devices (TCD) Pooled Fund to conduct research relevant to States across the Nation.
-The TCD Pooled Fund is a consortium of regional, State, and local entities; appropriate organizations; and the FHWA.
-The goals of this pooled fund are to: (1) facilitate collaboration and information sharing among members; (2) identify human factors and operational issues related to traffic control devices; (3) select and evaluate new and existing TCDs; (4) initiate and monitor research projects; and (5) disseminate results.
+The Human Factors Team supports the Traffic Control Devices (TCD) Pooled Fund Study (PFS), which is a consortium of regional, State, and local entities; organizations; and FHWA.
+The goals of the pooled fund are to: 1) facilitate collaboration and information sharing among members, 2) identify human factors and operational issues related to traffic control devices, 3) select and evaluate new and existing TCDs, 4) initiate and monitor research projects, and 5) disseminate results.

-Innovative Research to Support the Safety of Today’s and Future Roadways
+Innovative Research to Support Roadway Safety Today and in the Future

 Diverging Diamond Interchange (DDI)

-View clips of the RCUT simulation on the Videos page.
+View clips of the DDI simulation on the Videos web page.

 The Human Factors team is currently researching the evaluation of arrow sizes for overhead arrow per lane (OAPL) guide signs to support the traffic control device (TCD) pooled fund.
 The research investigates drivers’ understanding of, response to, and preferences for various arrow sizes on OAPL signs at single and multiple exit interchanges.

 Vulnerable Road User (VRU) Safety